Living in Canada, a bilingual country, I have always had an interest in learning languages, which led me to get a degree in linguistics.

 Another is that it’s not easy to control student’s behavior (especially young learners) online.
 It also limits the kind of fun activities you can do online – it’s not as easy to shift gears when you see students are bored.

-How OnTESOL prepares you to teach English online
+How OnTESOL prepares you to teach English from home

 The greatest lessons learned while teaching online